A spectacular 1 week South Island road trip itinerary

 Queenstown is more dramatic than Christchurch, with landscapes that feel huge and all encompassing.

-From here, you’re close to a lot of the South Island’s highlights, such as Milford Sound and hikes around Glenorchy.
+From Queenstown, you’re also close to a lot of the South Island’s highlights, such as Milford Sound and hikes around Glenorchy.
+Using the town as a base can mean long day trips, but it can be less exhausting when you don’t have to change accommodation each night of your trip.

-My favourite thing to do near Queenstown: Hiking in to Earnslaw Burn was my most epic Queenstown adventure; if you’re not up for a 6 hour overnight hike, you can also heli in.
+• Hiking in to Earnslaw Burn was my most epic Queenstown adventure; if you’re not up for a 6 hour overnight hike, you can also heli in.
+My friend and I were taking a skinny dip in one of the waterfalls at Earnslaw Burn right as one of these helis swung in to land, so you never know, you might get some bonus sight seeing on the trip.

 The Novotel in Queenstown is in a prime spot right in the middle of town.